Funding trends

-In 2021, ODA targeting projects related to gender equality from OECD DAC donors sat at US$47 billion.
-This figure represents only a 2% increase compared to 2020, but a 27% increase compared to 2017.
+In 2022, ODA targeting projects related to gender equality from OECD DAC donors sat at US$50.3 billion.
+This figure represents about a 6% increase from 2021, but funding to gender equality as a percent of overall ODA decreased from 2021 to 2022.

 Top donors

-Who are the top donors of gender and equality ODA?
+Who are the top donors of gender equality ODA?

-In 2021, Canada maintained its top position as the donor which most strongly prioritized gender equality-related projects, spending 90% of bilateral allocable ODA on projects with a significant or principal gender equality goal, far exceeding the DAC average of 42%.
-The Netherlands fell from second to fifth place in this ranking between 2020 and 2021.
+In 2022, Canada maintained its top position as the donor which most strongly prioritized gender equality-related projects, spending 90% of bilateral allocable ODA on projects with a significant or principal gender equality goal, far exceeding the DAC average of 42%.
+The Netherlands fell from second to fifth place in this ranking between 2020 and 2021, but rose again to second in 2022.

 Analysis on gender equality-related donor finance typically looks at all funding tagged with the gender equality policy marker, meaning both principal and significant funding.
 While these analyses are important for understanding the broader finance landscape, they tend to give an inflated impression of donors' commitment to gender equality.
 This is in part because when the gender equality policy marker is applied, the whole value of a project gets counted as "gender-related" funding, even if only a small component of the project is actually furthering gender equality goals.